+A getaway from painting for me is art inspired travel.
 We did a lot of homework when last we visited San Francisco.
 Our goal was to spend a little over 3 weeks exploring Artspan, which is the largest open art studios event in the US and spreads throughout the districts of San Francisco with a concentration of co-ops in the Mission and SoMa areas.
 We wanted to be based in an area that was handy to downtown but far enough away to afford a little chill.
 Castro seemed a perfect fit but outside of a basic appreciate for the life and times of Harvey Milk, we knew very little about the area and despite all of our research we somehow missed that our visit would coincide with the Castro Street Fair.
-This one Sunday of celebration, love and laughter turned out to be as much fun as 3 weeks of open studios… ahh the things straight people miss hey.
+This one Sunday of celebration, love and laughter turned out to be as much fun as 3 weeks of open studios.

 Castro is no more picturesque than a dozen other SF areas.
 However, San Francisco does have high standards and with Castro’s colourful history, comprehensive selection of cafes and eateries and being just a 10 minute trolley ride along Market Street to downtown, it makes for a solid base to explore.
 On top of all that it is easy access along 18th Street to Mission and SoMa without necessarily having to head too deep into the city and you’re a couple of minutes over the hill to lovely Noe Valley.

-Perry has always been fascinated by Harvey Milk and I suppose it has rubbed off on me.
-It’s an intriguing part of the cities history not least for the tragic and somewhat bizarre events that surrounded his final years, which reflect the harrowing times that this community faced during the 80’s.
+My other half, Perry, has always been fascinated by Harvey Milk and I suppose it has rubbed off on me.
+It’s an intriguing part of the cities history not least for the tragic and somewhat bizarre events that surrounded his final years – sadly it reflects the harrowing times that this community faced during the 80’s.
 Have a look at Rob Epstein’s award winning documentary and also the Gus Van Sant’s film “Milk”, if you fancy a little enlightening.

 CASTRO STREET FAIR

-On a lovely Saturday morning we left our Airbnb apartment and wandered down the road to a very pleasant surprise, the Castro Street Fair was in full swing.
+On a lovely Saturday morning we left our apartment and wandered down the road to a very pleasant surprise, the Castro Street Fair was in full swing.
 It’s a wonderful celebration of pride, joy and acceptance which was started by the late Harvey Milk and this year marks its 45th anniversary (Sunday, October 7, 2018).
 Market stalls, dancing and cheer leaders fill Castro Street from Market Street down and into 18th.
 The best way I can describe it is that of a feeling of warmth toward each other, as a couple of straight foreigners we never for one moment felt unwelcome, people enjoying each others company regardless of who you were… bring a smile and you’re in.
-Just wandering the streets back and fourth from our rental was a fabulous way to immerse yourself in the mood of the celebration as many locals have garage sales in the surrounding streets (a gay man selling off his immaculate wardrobe is worth a browse ?).
+Just wandering the streets back and forth from our rental was a fabulous way to immerse yourself in the mood of the celebration as many locals have garage sales in the surrounding streets (if ever you were going to be able to browse an immaculate wardrobe).

 Just below the SoMa district is Mission.
 Named after the Alta California mission (San Francisco’s oldest standing building) Mission was traditionally an area mostly of Mexican immigrants but has seen many communities come and go and now with the gentrification of anywhere remotely close to downtown it continues to evolve into a prized piece of San Francisco real estate.
 We came across Mission really by accident as we explored the Artspan Open Studios event.
 It’s home to several large art co-ops and is an area well worth a visit purely for the street art and cafe scene.
 For a little more detail, here’s a great article we found that might help push you over the edge.